MicrosoftDocs/ai-builder/ai-builder-docs/image-description-in-powerapps.md

 ### See also

-For more information, go to [Use Power Fx in AI Builder models in Power Apps (preview)]([https://make.powerapps.com](https://learn.microsoft.com/ai-builder/powerfx-in-powerapps)https://learn.microsoft.com/ai-builder/powerfx-in-powerapps).
+To learn more, go to [Use AI Builder models in Power Apps](powerfx-in-powerapps.md).